 Performance Pathway Guidance

 The energy code has multiple compliance options for project teams.
-In addition to the standard options offered in the code, DCRA has created two new pathways to lighten the administrative burden for project teams already using an energy model to show compliance with a 3rd party green building program (e.g. LEED, Enterprise Green Communities).
-A project team may now submit the same energy model they use to show compliance for a 3rd party green building program to show minimum energy code compliance, provided that the project teams exceed a minimum threshold above the ASHRAE Appendix G method as follows...
+Additionally, DCRA has created two new pathways for project teams to show compliance when using an energy model for 3rd party green building programs. (e.g. LEED, Enterprise Green Communities) A project team may submit the same 3rd party energy model to demonstrate energy code compliance, provided the model exceeds ASHRAE Appendix G standards as follows:

 Energy Modeling Guidance

 There are many types of energy modeling software that may be used to show compliance with the Energy Code.
 DCRA requires that the project teams provide sufficient input and output documentation for the baseline and proposed spaces to document the weather location, envelope, mechanical, electrical, plumbing systems, costs, and energy usage for comparing the model to the drawings.
 Below are two common software programs used by energy modelers and the reports requested for each.

 eQuest Reports: SV-A, PV-A, BEPU, ES-D, LV-H, LV-I, LV-B,LV-C, BEPS,ERV Energy Recovery Summary

 Trane Trace Reports: ASHRAE 62.1 Ventilation, Building Areas, Building U-Values, Economic Information, Energy Cost Budget, Library Members, Plant Information, Entered Values, System Component Selection Summary, Psychrometric, Room Checksums, Walls by Direction, LEED Summary Report (if applicable)